cyanfish/Ninject.Extensions.Wcf.Client/README.md

 Ninject Extensions for WCF Clients
 ================

 Tired of Service References?
 Want to use dependency injection (IoC)?
-Ninject Extensions for WCF Clients lets you bind your service interfaces to a WCF service with a single line of code for each interface.
+Ninject Extensions for WCF Clients lets you bind your service interfaces to a WCF service channel with a single line of code for each interface.

 Usage
 =